jsoma/data-studio-projects-2022/README.md

 * Overlapping elements in ai2html, check [the overflow video](https://www.youtube.com/watch?v=6vHsnjTp3_w) or make a smaller size
    * Text `If the U.S. observed nationwide daylight saving time, on Jan.
 1, 2022 this is when` overlaps with `cities would have seen the sun rise and set` at screen width 400
    * Text `have been at 5:01 p.m., in` overlaps with `earlier` at screen width 400
-   * Text `If the U.S. observed nationwide daylight saving time, on Jan.
-1, 2022 this is when` overlaps with `cities would have seen the sun rise and set` at screen width 900
-   * Text `have been at 5:01 p.m., in` overlaps with `earlier` at screen width 900
-   * Text `If the U.S. observed nationwide daylight saving time, on Jan.
-1, 2022 this is when` overlaps with `cities would have seen the sun rise and set` at screen width 1300
-   * Text `have been at 5:01 p.m., in` overlaps with `earlier` at screen width 1300

 **https://juliaingram.github.io/therapy-apps/**